-Hillary H. Steiner, Ph.D., is Interim Associate Director for the Scholarship of Teaching and Learning (SoTL) and an Associate Professor of Educational Psychology in the Department of First-Year and Transition Studies.
+Hillary H. Steiner, Ph.D., is Associate Director for the Scholarship of Teaching and Learning (SoTL) and Associate Professor of Educational Psychology in the Department of First-Year and Transition Studies.
 She received her Ph.D. in Educational Psychology with a concentration in Applied Cognition and Development from the University of Georgia in 2003, where a portion of her dissertation research was named "Paper of the Year" by the flagship journal Gifted Child Quarterly.
-A recipient of the American Psychological Association's Teaching Excellence Award, she has taught graduate courses in first-year studies as well as undergraduate first-year seminars and introductory psychology at KSU.
-Her current research and professional interests include theoretical foundations of SoTL, SoTL support and mentoring, metacognition and self-regulation, and integrative learning.
+A recipient of the American Psychological Association's Teaching Excellence Award, she has taught graduate courses in first-year studies, undergraduate first-year seminars, introductory psychology and educational psychology at KSU.
+Her current research and professional interests include theoretical foundations of SoTL; SoTL support, mentoring, and advocacy; and metacognition and self-regulation.
 She has served as a University System of Georgia SoTL Fellows Mentor since 2015, and is a recipient of the 2017 USG Board of Regents' Award for SoTL.
-In 2017 she was honored with the Lorraine Gilpin Award from the SoTL Commons and the Distinguished Faculty award from KSU's University College.
+In 2017 she was honored with the Distinguished Faculty award from KSU's University College.